 Restaurants are filled with locals between 2 and 3 pm for lunch and empty before 9 pm for dinner.

-The answer is easy, because of the Spanish work schedules.
-Most of the companies are open until 8 pm, and its workers have a long pause to eat.
-It is what is called “Split shift”.
-An example would be from 8,30 to 13.30 and 4 to 8 pm, 8 hours a day but with a break of 3 hours.
-As you can imagine this system is heavily criticized, especially by people with children and family responsibilities.
+Why are these meals so late?
+The answer is easy, it is because of the Spanish working schedules.
+Most of the companies are open until 8 pm, and workers have a long pause to eat we call it “Split shift.”
+Many will work from 8,30 to 13.30 and from 4 to 8 pm, 8 hours a day with a 3 hours break.
+As you can imagine, this system is heavily criticized, especially by people with children and family responsibilities.
 In conclusion, these schedules are the reason that in Spain, lunch is the main meal and dinner is so late.

-Few are the people that have time to go home for lunch and return back to the office.
+Few are the people that have time to go home for lunch and return to the office.
 For this reason, many workers choose to eat a Menu in a restaurant close to their job.
-It is quite usual that in many neighborhoods where there are many offices, you find many bars and restaurants offering the “Menu del día”.
+It is quite usual that in many neighborhoods where there are many offices, you find many bars and restaurants offering the “Menu del día.”

-What is the “Menu del día” or lunch menu?
+“Menu del día” or lunch menu.

 While seeing if a restaurant is full or empty helps the visitor to recognize if it has a reputation, if you perform a tour with us we will be happy to give you some tips of places so that you can enjoy our cuisine without having to spend too much.

 The Chef José Andrés gives you here his best recommendations for a whole day eating in Barcelona.